rwblickhan/astro-rwblickhan.org/src/content/essays/prose-types.md

 This relates to Andy Matuschak’s concept of [deliberate and implicit practice](https://andymatuschak.org/sight-reading/).
 Just like pianists practice sight reading new pieces regularly as a form of deliberate practice, should fiction writers be deliberately practicing different kinds of prose?
 Perhaps writers should assemble a series of “piano scales” for different prose types.

 [^1]: I’ve always found it interesting that the modern novel arose across the world more-or-less independently around the same time — _Don Quixote_ was published in Europe between 1605 and 1615, while _Jin Ping Mei_ was first printed in China in 1610.
 An interesting topic for a different essay, perhaps.
+[^2]: For more examples of metafiction, c.f.
+James, William, _A Brief History of the Great Time War_ (Belknap Press: An Imprint of Harvard University Press, 2070).